Anton-Shchedro/Mod-Inf-Net/README.md

 Some required packages may fail during installation, in which case the user have to find a workaround to install the missing packages.

-Training Inf-Net
+# Training Inf-Net

 Different backbones can be used to train Inf-Net, but only Res2Net was used in this project, and the correct operation of other backbones is not guaranteed.

-To train Inf-Net use {MyTrain\_LungInf.py} \cite{Inf-Net} with the following parameters:
+To train Inf-Net use MyTrain_LungInf.py with the following parameters:

-\begin{itemize}
-    \item --train\_path is path to training dataset.
+- --train_path is path to training dataset.
 This folder should contain an "Imgs" folder with images, a "GT" folder with GT images, and an "Edge" folder with edge images.
-    \item --is\_semi for Inf-Net has to be set to False.
+- --is_semi for Inf-Net has to be set to False.
-    \item --is\_pseudo for Inf-Net has to be set to False.
+- --is_pseudo for Inf-Net has to be set to False.
-\end{itemize}

 Following parameters are optional to change:

-\begin{itemize}
-    \item --backbone change different backbone.
+- --backbone change different backbone.
 Possible choice: VGGNet16, ResNet50, Res2Net50.
 By default is Res2Net50
-    \item --epoch by default is 100.
+- --epoch by default is 100.
 Is epoch number.
-    \item --batchsize is training batch size.
+- --batchsize is training batch size.
 Depends of users hardware.
 By default is 24.
-    \item --num\_workers is number of workers in dataloader.
+- --num_workers is number of workers in dataloader.
 Depends of users hardware.
 By default is 8
-    \item --trainsize is set the size of training sample.
+- --trainsize is set the size of training sample.
 This parameter specify the height and width of image in pixels.
 By default is 352.
-    \item --is\_thop - whether calculate FLOPs/Params (Thop).
+- --is_thop - whether calculate FLOPs/Params (Thop).
 By default is False.
-    \item --net\_channel is internal channel numbers in the Inf-Net.
+- --net_channel is internal channel numbers in the Inf-Net.
 By default is 32.
-    \item --n\_classes is number of classes to segment.
+- --n_classes is number of classes to segment.
 Binary segmentation when 1.
 By default is 1
-    \item ...
+- ...
-    \item -h for the full list of parameters
+- -h for the full list of parameters
-\end{itemize}

 The weights will be saved in ./Snapshots/save\_weights/Inf-Net/